MoritzSt4/Tourify/README.md

  ## Support and Feedback

-If you encounter any issues or have feedback to improve Tourify, please reach out to us through the following channels:
+If you encounter any issues or have feedback to improve Tourify, please reach out to us through the following channel:

 - Email: [MoritzStaOriginal@gmail.com](mailto:MoritzStaOriginal@gmail.com)